 Halloween is one of those holidays that you’re not quite sure if you should still be celebrating it since you’re no longer a kid which can freely go door to door and ask for free candy.
 Although, there is nothing stopping you from dressing in a wolf onesie to look like a top dog.
 Stoners, however, have no shame when it comes to free candy and watching grown adults dress up in weird costumes and act like maniacs throughout the day.
 It’s a holiday where the abnormal and odd are celebrated, instead of scoffed at, and we stoners feel at home in that environment.
 Halloween is on a Friday this year which means the festivities will start during the week and carry over into the weekend.
+It also means you can drink as much as you want without worrying about a Monday morning hangover.
+This is especially true if you are going to someone who’s already stocked up on beer.
+Also, you don’t spend the week before wondering “how can i get a fake id” and can focus on your costume instead.
 I have a couple Halloween-themed festivities fit for different high adventures and moods.
 Enjoy the HAS Halloween Guide for 2014!

 If Halloween to you is all about the supernatural, spine-tingling horror stories and classic monster movies, Seattle’s favorite theaters have you covered.
 The SIFF theaters are showing The Ghostbusters movie, Alien and Aliens double feature and the midnight Rocky Horror Picture Show is back at the Egyptian.
 The EMP is having a Stephen King-themed Bingo before a screening of The Shining to end their 31 Days of Horror.
 Central Cinema will be showing Poltergeist, They Live and our childhood favorite, Monster Squad.
 Get high.
 Bring a friend and giggle, gasp and relive your favorite quotes: “REDRUM”, “Wolfman’s got nards!” and so many more.